luizffgv/Modern-C-Sorting-Algorithms/README.md

 I implemented these algorithms for my CS course.
 They are far from the worst, but aren't the fastest either.

+The current Quicksort implementation is very slow when sorting an array with many duplicates.
+This is not hard to fix, so an update should be coming somewhat soon.

 On my machine, glibc's `qsort` implementation is usually slower than `QuickSortG` until the array contains millions of elements, where it starts getting noticeably faster.
 That's due to many factors about the current `qsort`